ninjaguru/YouTube-Downloader/README.md

 An All-in-One App To Make Viewing and Downloading YouTube Videos Easy

+## Ready To Use Downloads

+To download precompiled version of YouTube-Downloader that are ready to use, please visit the [Releases](https://github.com/hsoj95/YouTube-Downloader/releases) section to download the app for your OS* version.

+### **Windows Users*

+Windows users will need to build the app using Node.JS as I am unable to build a Windows version to OS constraints on my end.
+I hope to have this issue remedied

 ## Installation

 You must have Node.JS version 8.9 to run this app.
 Download it here: [Node.JS](https://nodejs.org/en/)